 How to Identify an Alcoholic

-According to the Office of Disease Prevention and Health’s Dietary Guidelines for 2015-2020, moderate alcohol consumption is considered up to 1 drink per day for women and up to 2 drinks per day for men.1 While even moderate drinking has some risks, the risks increase significantly when a person’s alcohol intake moves beyond moderate consumption—for example when binge, heavy, or excessive drinking becomes the norm.1,2 One of these risks is the potential for developing an alcohol use disorder, or AUD.2
+According to the Office of Disease Prevention and Health’s Dietary Guidelines for 2020-2025, moderate alcohol consumption is considered up to 1 drink per day for women and up to 2 drinks per day for men.1

 How Much Alcohol Is Too Much?

 In the U.S., drinking is often a part of everyday life.
 From cocktails after work to beers at a baseball game, alcohol is a part of so many social activities.
-And because drinking is so normalized, it can be hard to differentiate where acceptable, social drinking crosses over into alcohol abuse.
+And because drinking is so normalized, it can be hard to differentiate where acceptable, social drinking crosses over into alcohol misuse.

 What Is Excessive Drinking?